Build a Playbook that Gives You Room to Run

 Leveraging her industry connections, Hindman has invited several impressive speakers to campus for different functions.
 In fall 2022, for instance, she organized a screening of Let Noor Run, an ESPN documentary.
 The event included a discussion with director Shayla Harris and film subject Noor Alexandria Abukaram and covered the latter’s work combating discriminatory policies affecting her athletic participation.

-Matthew Butler ’24, a sports management major from Canton, Massachusetts, has appreciated Hindman’s efforts to provide students with access to programs like this.
+Matthew Butler ’24, a sport management major from Canton, Massachusetts, has appreciated Hindman’s efforts to provide students with access to programs like this.

 “I recently went with her and some classmates to a panel at Fenway Park,” he said.
 “A couple of members of the Red Sox organization talked about their work on the team’s social media channels.
 A general manager also spoke about finances.
 Hearing from people in the field is so useful because it helps us narrow down what we might want to focus on in the future.”

-The careers available to sports management majors after they graduate are wide-ranging, including roles in:
+The careers available to sport management majors after they graduate are wide-ranging, including roles in:

 Deep Ties to Boston’s Pro Sports Teams